February 8, 2014

 Outside my window, a crippled man is propelling himself down the sidewalk in a hand-cranked wheelchair with a seat made of plywood.
 He is wearing an oily old pair of jeans, and his legs — whatever might be wrong with them exactly, or if they’re there at all — look like deflated canvas tubes.

-Nearby, on the wall of a construction site, it says, in angry spray-painted letters, DO NOT PISS HERE!
+Nearby, on the wall of a construction site, in angry spray-painted letters it says, DO NOT PISS HERE!

 My room stinks of cigar smoke and cologne.